-Dittie Guise, SMG’s General Manager at the Montego Bay Convention Centre, has been awarded the prestigious 2013 APEX Award for Distinguished Service.
+Dittie Guise, the Ministry of Tourism’s General Manager at the Montego Bay Convention Centre, has been awarded the prestigious 2013 APEX Award for Distinguished Service.
 Hailed as one of the “meetings industry’s highest honours” the Apex Award, presented by Black Meetings & Tourism Magazine, is the leading international award honouring individuals who have made outstanding contributions in their particular fields of endeavour, which have positively impacted travel and tourism.

 With more than 35 years of senior leadership experience in the meetings and conventions industry, Dittie Guise has been the General Manager of the Montego Bay Convention Centre since its opening, and is charged with the responsibility of starting one of the region’s most important economic engines.